New 7 Wonders of the World

 The Chichen Itza is an archaeological site located in the Yucatan Peninsula that is in the Yucatan state in Mexico.
 It is a Mayan city, which was built by a Mayan people and is likely to have been one of the great cities.
 Which was a pre-Columbian city.
 The city flourished in the 9th & 10th centuries CE under the Mayan tribe Itza, who were mainly influenced by the Toltecs ( a number of important monuments & temples were built).
 It consists of main buildings like the EI Caracol (observatory of Chichen Itza), Temples of warriors, Grand Ballcourt, Venus platform etc. Among all these, the most notable is the stepped pyramid El Castillo which rises 24 m(79 feet) above the main plaza.
 It is a testament to the Mayan astronomical abilities, this characterises a total of 365 steps, meaning the number of days in the solar year.
 During the season of spring & autumn equinoxes, the setting sun casts the shadows on the pyramid which give the appearance of a serpent slithering down the north stairway, at the base is a stone snakehead.
 The Chichen Itza is one of the most visited archaeological sites in Mexico by world tourists.
 It is a UNESCO World Heritage site designated in 1988.

-The Machu Picchu is located in Cuzco, the Eastern Cordillera of southern Peru on a height of 7,970 feet mountain ridge.
-It is a 15th century Inca citadel, It is the most familiar icon of Inca civilization.
-The world's most archaeologists accept that site was constructed as an estate for the emperor of Inca Pachacuti around the year 1450 & abandoned a century later at the time of Spanish defeat.
-But the Spanish had no idea about the existence of it and it was getting international attention in 1911 when American historian Hiram Bingham discovered the Machu Picchu.
-The Machu Picchu was built with polished dry-stone walls.
+Machu Picchu is located in Cuzco, the Eastern Cordillera of southern Peru on a height of 7,970 feet mountain ridge.
+It is a 15th-century Inca citadel, It is the most familiar icon of Inca civilization.
+The world most archaeologists accept that site was constructed as an estate for the emperor of Inca Pachacuti around the year 1450 & abandoned a century later at the time of Spanish defeat.
+But the Spanish had no idea about its existence of it and it was getting international attention in 1911 when American historian Hiram Bingham discovered Machu Picchu.
+Machu Picchu was built with polished dry-stone walls.
 It is one of the few pre-Columbian ruins found undamaged.
 Without being affected by its relative isolation high in the Andes Mountains, it characterises agricultural terraces, residential areas, temples and plazas.
 Machu Picchu was declared a UNESCO world heritage site in 1983 and declared a Peruvian Historic Sanctuary in 1981.

 The Taj Mahal is known and famous the world over for its historic, beautiful architecture and the tale of love that led to its creation.
 Taj Mahal is regarded as one of the world's most iconic monuments.
 Taj Mahal is located in the Indian city of Agra.
 It was constructed by the Mughal Emperor Shah Jahan in 1632 as a treatment to his love for his departed wife Mumtaz Mahal.
 It is one of the finest examples of Mughal architecture.
 Construction of the Taj Mahal took time about 22 years and 20,000 workers to construct the complex, which also includes an immense garden with a reflecting pool.
 Apart from Housing Mumtaz's tomb it also contains the tomb of Shah Jahan himself.
 The Mausoleum was built with white marble, precious stones and ivory.
 The majestic central dome is surrounded by four smaller domes.
 Taj Mahal was designated as a UNESCO World Heritage site in 1983.
 It was the world's most liked site by tourists.
 It approximately attracts 7 to 8 billion people yearly.